Top 10 Things To Do in Lviv, Ukraine by JetSettingFools.com

 #7 Take a Walk in a Lviv Park

-Just southeast of Ivan Franko Park is another park, one that is less sophisticated than the neatly planned Ivan Franko Park – and is shrouded in a mysterious and dark past.
-The wooded area has a few trails that lead to a nearly-hidden circular brick building, which is part of the Lviv Citadel grounds.
+The Old Lviv Citadel is just southeast of Ivan Franko Park – and the citadel grounds are shrouded in a mysterious and dark past.
+The wooded area has a few trails that lead to a nearly-hidden circular brick building, which is part of the Lviv Citadel Fort.
 The complex, which includes the newly remodeled 5-Star Citadel Inn hotel that sits on a hill nearby, was built in the 19th century as military fortifications.

 #8 Stroll Through a Lviv Cemetery